MD Research & Innovation, MD Adastral Park, BT

 Policy Fellow Alum, Centre for Science and Policy

-Tim Whitley has been with BT for over 30 years, having started his career as a field engineering apprentice in his native Wales.
+Tim Whitley joined BT in 1981, having started his career as a field engineering apprentice in his native Wales.
 He first came to Adastral Park as an undergraduate to work in the optical physics division and has since moved through the business, working in areas such as economic analysis before becoming Group Strategy Director and then Managing Director of Research and Innovation, overseeing the practical implementation of emerging technology and being heavily involved in the roll-out of superfast broadband.
 He holds a PhD in Optics and Telecommunications from the University of Essex and a BSc in Physics from the University of Kent.